nikopensius/CtrlF-/README.md

 To run the CtrlF+ backend server, please follow these steps:

 1. Ensure latest Python is installed on your device.
-You can install it from the **Microsoft Store** app on your device if you're a Windows user or from the [Python website](https://www.python.org).
+You can install it from **Microsoft Store** or from the [Python website](https://www.python.org).
+Or use a quick link for [macOS](https://www.python.org/ftp/python/3.11.3/python-3.11.3-macos11.pkg) or [Windows](https://www.python.org/ftp/python/3.11.3/python-3.11.3-amd64.exe) that downloads the Python 3.11.3 installer, dated April 5, 2023.
-2. Open a PowerShell window with administrator privileges.
+3. Open a PowerShell window with administrator privileges.
-3. Run the command `python --version` to check if python is installed.
+4. Run the command `python --version` to check if python is installed.
 If succesful, the console should print the current version of Python installed on your device.
-4. Run the command `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process` to enable running scripts.
+5. Run the command `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process` to enable running scripts.
-5. Run the command `cd .\Downloads\CtrlF--main\CtrlF--main\` to navigate to the project directory.
+6. Run the command `cd .\Downloads\CtrlF--main\CtrlF--main\` to navigate to the project directory.
-6. Run the command `.\ctrlf\Scripts\activate` to activate the python virtual environment.
+7. Run the command `.\ctrlf\Scripts\activate` to activate the python virtual environment.
 When prompted, enter `r` to approve running environment.
-7. Run the command `python Python\backend.py` to run the Python backend application.
+8. Run the command `python Python\backend.py` to run the Python backend application.
-8. Once you're done using the extension, to close the backend application, press `Ctrl+C` in the PowerShell window where the backend is running.
+9. Once you're done using the extension, to close the backend application, press `Ctrl+C` in the PowerShell window where the backend is running.
-9. To exit the virtual environment, run the command `deactivate`.
+10. To exit the virtual environment, run the command `deactivate`.
 After that, you can close the PowerShell window.

 ## Usage